nextcloud/app-tutorial/README.md

 [![Build Status](https://travis-ci.org/nextcloud/news.svg?branch=master)](https://travis-ci.org/nextcloud/app-tutorial)

 This is the tutorial app.
-To install it change into your ownCloud's apps directory:
+To install it change into your Nextcloud's apps directory:

     cd nextcloud/apps